GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 This solution uses [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) to deploy and manage the GCP infrastructure.

 Config Controller is a hosted service to provision and orchestrate Anthos, GKE, Kubernetes and Google Cloud resources.
-It offers an API endpoint that can provision, actuates, and orchestrates Google Cloud resources as part of Anthos Config Management.
+It offers an API endpoint that can provision, actuate, and orchestrate Google Cloud resources as part of Anthos Config Management.

 ![img](img/ACM.png)